Pendfin/Blockstuff/h2_pubkey_Perttu.md

    The generated password for hobby/catchmeifyoucan is:
    SFHWk`a'kP2;>Jd!($ZU9!i.i
 6. now it looks like this

       Password Store
-├── business
-│   └── home-alone-2

       └── hobby

         └── catchmeifyoucan
- 7. you can easily copy it clipboard which clears itself in 45 seconds, tested and worked
+ 8. you can easily copy it clipboard which clears itself in 45 seconds, tested and worked

 #### And why you should have this kind of keep?
  It is not possible (for most of us though) to remember all passwords for all different applications, webshops, stores etc.